 - Brush the tart lightly with an egg wash (1 egg thinned with 1 tablespoon water), and bake until golden brown (about 30 minutes).

-- Sprinkle with powdered sugar if desired.
+- Sprinkle with powdered sugar if desired, or brush with an apricot glaze.
 Serve warm or at room temperature.